 As you work on defining roles within your large community, be careful not to restrict the bottom of the hierarchy.
 Authors and learners may not have as much control as owners and admins, but they play a major role in the long-term success of your knowledge management system and are likely the reason you invested in a KMS in the first place.

-It makes sense for owners and admins to approve the posts that are shared in your community, and this will help keep a large group of users organized and focused on what’s relevant.
-But be sure to strike a healthy balance; approving every single piece of content before it’s posted may negatively impact time and productivity savings.
-Some good ole’ fashioned trial and error will help you learn what’s right for your organization.
+It makes sense for owners and admins to approve the posts that are shared in your community, and this will help your organization avoid knowledge management challenges related to irrelevant content.
+But be sure to strike a healthy balance: approving every single piece of content before it’s posted may negatively impact time and productivity savings.
+Some good old-fashioned trial and error will help you learn what’s right for your organization.

 Big or small, content curation is everything.
-Regardless of size, your knowledge sharing community will inevitably include out-of-date or irrelevant posts that need to be cleaned up.
+Regardless of the size of your organization, your knowledge sharing community will inevitably include out-of-date or irrelevant posts that need to be cleaned up.
 We recommend the following solutions:

 Divide the posts among your team members.
 As each member combs through their section, they should mark each post as either: